itmi-id/metabase-migration/README.md

 # Metabase Migration
 Script to update and duplicate Question in Metabase using Metabase REST API.

+Here is a blog post on how we approach managing multiple environments in Embedded Metabase https://medium.com/itmi-engineering/managing-multiple-environments-with-embedded-metabase-87b074ea9aad

 ## How to use
 Clone this repository and `npm install`